simonqhughes/mevo_mv/docs/ARM_MBED/TN/ARM_MBED_TN_0014/ARM_MBED_TN_0014_cfstore_requiremnts_arc_meeting_20161019_notes.md

  - A clean storage driver interface doesnt exist in mbedOS at the moment.
 Explore sdcard, usbhost and semi-hosting interfaces which appear to provide block storage.

 - CFSTORE upper edge. the c-hal3 interface.
-This cant easily be a file system interface because
+    - This cant easily be a file system interface because
         - fopen() doesnt specify upfront the size that the file will be for the rest of its life, and there is no easy way for the file interface to specify this. fioctl()-like thing may be able to specify size after the fact, but this is unacceptbly clunky.
         - there isn't the concept of file security traits (key descriptor) with where the key can have different security levels.
+    - however, could me made to look similar e.g. optionally have a default KV size of 32 bytes but let the size be set by the size of the first write (permissible with a NULL buffer).
+    - but, what about the kdesc?

 - CFSTORE lower edge (call it C-HAL0).
 Better define a bottom edge for CFSTORE because:
  - can make it a block interface for simplicity (read, write, erase, commit, etc).